Professional Affairs and Stakeholder Engagement

 - Engagement Team - Provides systematic and coordinated engagement with stakeholders to develop complementary, collaborative actions that will improve medication use and increase awareness of regulatory activities.
 This includes, meeting with and responding to advocacy groups and professional organizations about drug development, drug review, and drug safety.

-An example of a project that involves both engagement and education teams is the development of the Drug Trials Snapshot webpages.
+An example of a project that involves both engagement and education teams is the development of the Drug Trials Snapshots webpages.
 The Snapshots on these pages provide the public with information about participants in the clinical trials that supported the FDA approval of new molecular entities (NMEs) and original biologics approved after December 2014.
 Snapshots also include information on how clinical trials were designed and highlight differences in benefits and side effects among sex, race, and age groups.

 - Safe Use Team - Collaborates, plans, and manages non-regulatory initiatives to make significant improvements in the safe use of medications and reduce preventable harm from medication misuse, abuse, and errors.
 Safe Use projects are described on the Safe Use Initiative webpages.